 I did another flower painting today outside just as the sun was coming out.
 I'm really excited about these new paintings and I can't wait to do a bunch more!

 This painting and one from yesterday have an elongated format because I found some left over Fredrix oil ground canvas in my basement and it was a long shape so I stretched two canvases in that format.
 I have to say that Fredrix oil ground canvas is my favorite.
-I've used other pre-made oil ground linen before, but what I really like about Fredrix is that it has very nice texture (not too smooth) and it has a light gray tone to it.
+I've used other pre-made oil ground linen before, but what I really like about Fredrix is that it has very nice texture (not too smooth).
 I just ordered a new roll of Fredrix Kent 125 DP (double-primed) from Dick Blick and I'm planning on stretching some larger canvases once it comes this week!

 I also want to say that I encourage everyone to test out a bunch of different materials including canvas, brushes, mediums, paint, etc. I've tried many different supplies and these are my own suggestions, which I share with everyone as a suggestion.
 Go out and paint this week!